ShravyaPanumati/19Nov/README.md

 docker push Dockerhubusername/flaskapp:latest

-Provide the repository of the image in deploy.yaml
+Provide the repository of the image in FLask deploy.yaml.

+Create 3 namespaces for 3 components and deploy them into a K8s cluster Create manifest files for deployment, service, comfigMap, secrets for each component.

+Apply all manifests to the cluster: Consider flask app as example.
+The commands used are as follows

+kubectl apply -f flask-namespace.yaml

+kubectl apply -f flask-configmap-secret.yaml

+kubectl apply -f deploy.yaml